 When My kids were this age and smaller, I would shop almost every weekend and I bought tons of clothing for them.
 But I found once they got into a size 8 or higher there were fewer of them to buy and harder to find “Gently Used” after this.
 I once picked up a BARNY dress and matching hat for my daughter at a garage sale and for two whole summers, she wore it almost daily… I had to wash it while she napped.
 I’ve picked up Osh Kosh for $5 and $ 10.00.
 It really did help me financially when my kids were small and I was attempting to be a “Stay at Home mom”

 2. BOARD GAMES.

-Another Item You always can easily find at garage sales is board games, You can easily find board games for $1 or $2 maybe tops $5 depending on condition and obviously the seller.
+Another Item You always can easily find at garage sales is board games, You can easily find board games for $1 or $2 may top $5 depending on condition and obviously the seller.
 Perfect for a Rainy Afternoon activity with your kids.
 Or if you are like me – For the Camper or Cabin – this way you’re not packing up your house so much by trying to make sure the kids are entertained.
 Also, you can easily find Kids Puzzles – and sometimes adult 1000 pcs puzzles.

 4. Electronic Games.

-Best place to buy books is at garage sales.
+The best place to buy books is at garage sales.
 Pick them up for 25 cents up to $1.00 depending on the seller.
-I usually go to a few year just to go get books.
+I usually go to a few years just to go get books.
 I tend to only read when on vacation or out at our cabin.
 So I usually will buy 5 – 10 books a year at garage sales, and it’ll do me for the summer months.
 You’ll find books for every age and every topic, you’ll just have to hit a few of them to find some that you like.

 6. House Hold Appliances